 Make the Chicken Stock:

 Place stock vegetables in the bottom of a pot.
 Lay chicken pieces on top of vegetables.
 Add cold water covering chicken by 1 inch.
 Add peppercorn, rosemary, and marjoram.

 Bring the pot to a boil.
 Reduce heat and simmer gently for 1 – 1 ½ hour skimming fat and foam off the top of the pot as needed.
 Chicken is done when an instant thermometer reads 160°F inserted into the breast and thigh pieces.

 Use tongs to take the chicken out of the pot.
 Continue to simmer stock while chicken cools.

 When chicken is cool enough to handle, pull the meat off the bones and add the bones back into simmering stock.
 Put the chicken in the fridge and simmer the stock for another 15 minutes.
 Strain stock through a mesh strainer into a large bowl.
 Wash out the stockpot to use for the soup.

 To make the soup:

 Heat oil in the pot you used for the stock.
 Add onion and saute until translucent.
 Add garlic and cook until fragrant – about a minute.
 Add celery, carrot, and pepper and cook until tender-firm about 6-7 minutes.
 Do not overcook.

-Add potatoes and 2 teaspoons of Seasoning Mix and stir to combine.
+Add potatoes and 2 teaspoons of the seasoning mix and stir to combine.
 Cook 6 minutes – stirring often.
-Add the stock, diced tomatoes, stir, and bring to a boil – reduce heat and simmer until potatoes are tender about 30 minutes.
+Add the stock, diced tomatoes, stir, and bring to a boil.
+Reduce heat and simmer until potatoes are tender about 20-25 minutes.

-Add chicken and remaining teaspoon of Seasoning Mix to the pot.
+Add the chicken, corn, and remaining teaspoon of seasoning mix to the pot.
 Stir to thoroughly combine.
 Simmer for 15 minutes.
 Serve with some crusty bread or saltines.